Factbox: Airlines suspend flights due to coronavirus outbreak

 – Korean Air Lines Co <003490.KS>, the national flag carrier, has canceled or reduced services on 50 routes in Northeast Asia. (https://bit.ly/32XMG5b)

-– Philippine Airlines cut the number of flights between Manila and China by over half.
+– Philippine Airlines [PHL.UL] cut the number of flights between Manila and China by over half.

 – Royal Air Maroc, which launched a new route between its Casablanca hub and Beijing in mid-January, proposed to carry forward to May 31 tickets for the flights it canceled from the end of January. (https://bit.ly/2TFRGrb)